carl2087/life-sort-drf-api/README.md

  * Check all config vars were correct.
  * Checked Procfile was correct.
  * Found error in Procfile it was not configured correctly.
 I updated the code and deployed the APi tested it and it was working as intended.

+## Unresolved bugs

+To the best of my knowledge there are no further bugs left in the API code.

+## Technologies used

+### Main languages used

+ * Python

+### Frameworks, Libraries & Programs used:

+ * Django
+ * Django Rest Framework
+ * Django Rest Auth
+ * Cloudinary
+ * Heroku
+ * Pillow
+ * PostgeSQL
+ * CORS Headers
+ * Microsoft Excel - used to create database schema

+## Deployment

+The Lifesort API is deployed to Heroku, using an ElephantSQL Postgres database.
+To duplicate deployment to Heroku, follow these steps:

+ * Fork or clone this repository in GitHub.
+ * You will need a Cloudinary account to host user profile images.
+ * Login to Cloudinary.
+ * Select the 'dashboard' option.
+ * Copy the value of the 'API Environment variable' from the part starting `cloudinary://` to the end.
+You may need to select the eye icon to view the full environment variable.
+Paste this value somewhere for safe keeping as you will need it shortly (but destroy after deployment).
+ * Log in to Heroku.
+ * Select 'Create new app' from the 'New' menu at the top right.
+ * Enter a name for the app and select the appropriate region.
+ * Select 'Create app'.
+ * Select 'Settings' from the menu at the top.
+ * Login to ElephantSQL.
+ * Click 'Create new instance' on the dashboard.
+ * Name the 'plan' and select the 'Tiny Turtle (free)' plan.
+ * Select 'select region'.
+ * Choose the nearest data centre to your location.
+ * Click 'Review'.
+ * Go to the ElephantSQL dashboard and click on the 'database instance name' for this project.
+ * Copy the ElephantSQL database URL to your clipboard (this starts with `postgres://`).
+ * Return to the Heroku dashboard.
+ * Select the 'settings' tab.
+ * Locate the 'reveal config vars' link and select.
+ * Enter the following config var names and values:
+    * `CLOUDINARY_URL`: *your cloudinary URL as obtained above*
+    * `DATABASE_URL`: *your ElephantSQL postgres database URL as obtained above*
+    * `SECRET_KEY`: *your secret key*
+    * `ALLOWED_HOST`: *the url of your Heroku app (but without the `https://` prefix)*
+ * Select the 'Deploy' tab at the top.
+ * Select 'GitHub' from the deployment options and confirm you wish to deploy using GitHub.
+You may be asked to enter your GitHub password.
+ * Find the 'Connect to GitHub' section and use the search box to locate your repo.
+ * Select 'Connect' when found.
+ * Optionally choose the main branch under 'Automatic Deploys' and select 'Enable Automatic Deploys' if you wish your deployed API to be automatically redeployed every time you push changes to GitHub.
+ * Find the 'Manual Deploy' section, choose 'main' as the branch to deploy and select 'Deploy Branch'.
+ * Your API will shortly be deployed and you will be given a link to the deployed site when the process is complete.